Use the subconscious to create delightful experiences.

-You are confident that you decide where you focus your attention on.
-But that’s only half the truth.
-There are principles that determine how people naturally perceive visual elements and you, as well as your users, are influenced by it.
+You believe that you decide what you pay attention to.
+So much so that you never give it a second thought, but that’s only half the truth.
+There are principles that determine how people naturally perceive visual elements and you, as well as your users, are influenced by them.

-After reading this article you will realize that many apps are aware of these Gestalt Principles, maybe (consciously or unconsciously) you too.
-Furthermore, you will be able to use these Principles consciously and benefit from them.
+After reading this article, you will realize that many apps are aware of these Gestalt laws, maybe — consciously or unconsciously — you are too.
+More importantly, you will be able to apply the Gestalt theory consciously and benefit from it.

-The Gestalt (German for form and shape) theory, founded by German psychologists in the 1920s, found out how people naturally organize, understand and perceive visual elements.
+The Gestalt theory — that takes its name for the German word for form and shape — was founded by German psychologists in the 1920s.
+The Gestalt psychologists found out how people naturally organize, understand and perceive visual elements.

-The human mind and therefore your user sees the whole picture of the app before he recognizes specific elements.
-The Gestalt Principles define and explain how the human mind perceives differently arranged elements.
+The human mind — and therefore your user — sees the whole picture of the app before it recognizes specific elements.
+The Gestalt principles define and explain how the human mind perceives differently arranged elements.

-The user will be irritated and not focused on the important elements when the website design differs from his expectations.
-If you fulfill his natural expectations you can lend the users attention to a specific element.
+Users becomes irritated and unfocused on the important elements when a certain design differs from their expectations.
+However, if you fulfill their natural expectations, you can draw the users’ attention to individual elements.

-Choose the most effective design elements: Understanding the gestalt principles and therefore the human perception of thinking will help you to decide which design element you should use in which situation.
+Choose the most effective design elements: Understanding the Gestalt laws — and therefore the human perception of thinking — will help you decide which design elements you should use in each situation.

-Influence the users’ behavior: You are able to influence visual perception.
-In doing so, you can lead the user to specific points on your website or app.
+Influence user behavior: You can influence visual perception.
+In doing so, you lead the users to specific points on your website or app.

-Meet the users’ needs: The principles will help you to design websites and apps which meet the users’ needs.
-You are able to create a website or app which is beautiful, intuitive and usable for your users.
+Meet user needs: The principles will help you design websites and apps that meet the users’ needs.
+You can create a website or app that’s beautiful, intuitive and usable.

-People tend to group elements together that are near each other.
-It doesn’t matter if these elements have different colors, shapes or sizes.
+People tend to group together elements that are near each other.
+It doesn’t matter if these elements have different shapes, sizes, or colors.

 Proximity is more powerful than similarity or colors.